liz-lorena/liz-lorena.github.io/_posts/2023-03-12-art-gallery.md

 img: art-gallery.png
 bgcolor: "#A998D9"
 link: https://github.com/lizberberena/art
-excerpt: This is a very simple art gallery website I made using HTML, CSS, Javascript, jQuery, and UI Kit.
+excerpt: This is a very simple art gallery website made using HTML, CSS, Javascript, jQuery, and UI Kit.
 ---